 My life-long vocation is/was Aviation, where I worked for 40+ years as a professional pilot for numerous airlines & corporations.
 Occasionally I act as Pilot-In-Command of my 2005, 38', Allegro Bay (Class A) Motor Coach.

-I retired on April 15, 2008, from the Federal Aviation Administration after 21 years of Government Service as an Aviation Safety Inspector - Operations, based at the Orlando Flight Standards District Office, Orlando, FL.
-After retiring, my wife and I hit the road and are enjoying life to its fullest.
-We've been on-the-road as full-timers for 56 months.
-In 2011 alone we drove a total of 25,000 miles throughout the U.S., 10,000 on the RV and an additional 15,000 miles on the tow vehicle.
-In my view, there's nothing quite as enjoyable as living the RV lifestyle!
-Recently we threw out the anchor due to high fuel and maintenance costs associated with RVing and bought a summer home in Lewistown, PA, my place of birth.
-I'll spend most summers in that location and travel occasionally until fuel costs decrease to an acceptable level.
+I retired on April 15, 2008, from the Federal Aviation Administration after 21 years of Government Service as an Aviation Safety Inspector - GA Operations, based at the Orlando Flight Standards District Office, Orlando, FL.
+After retiring, my wife and I hit the road and enjoyed the full-time RV lifestyle until the summer of 2012 when we threw out the anchor and cut back on traveling.
+We bought a summer home in Lewistown, PA, my hometown.
+Currently I spend the summer months in Lewistown, PA, then I relocate to Central FL for the winters.
+I'm an official card carrying SnowBird.

 I became a HAM as a no-code Technician back in 1995.
 In 1996, I passed the 5 wpm Morse code element, earning Technician + privileges.
 In 1998, I passed the General Class written and 13 wpm Morse code element, earning General Class privileges.
 On August 11, 2000, thanks to FCC Amateur License Restructuring, I earned Amateur Extra Class privileges.
 No more tests for me!

-I enjoy PSK-31 and it's my favorite emission type; I'm quite proficient at it since doing it for 14 years.
+I mainly operate on PSK-31, my favorite emission type; I'm quite proficient at it since doing it for 14 years.
 My PSK-31 software of choice is HRD + DM780.
 If you operate PSK-31, you're likely to see me on your waterfall during the late afternoon on 15m, 20m, or 30m, and most evenings on 40m or 80m.

 All QSO's are confirmed using www.eQSL.cc (only).
 NOTE: I don't respond to any other method of QSL exchange!